 - Get yourself a dough proofing tray that can fit in the fridge.
 It will be your best friend when you go to separate your dough into individual balls and don’t want them all to run into each other.

-Is my quest for the perfect pizza oven over now?
-Well, no. I still dream of having a huge wood-fired oven built into my backyard kitchen scape.
+Is my quest for the perfect outdoor pizza oven over now?
+Well, no. I still dream of having a huge wood-fired pizza oven built into my backyard kitchen scape.

-However, this is a pizza oven I can easily take to my parents house, camping, loan to a friend, you name it.
-You can’t argue with the fact that it is incredibly portable and cooks a very delicious pizza once you get the hang of the technique.
+However, this is a portable pizza oven I can easily take to my parents’ house, camping, loan to a friend, you name it.
+You can’t argue with the fact that it is incredibly portable and cooks very delicious pizzas once you get the hang of the technique.